CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 1: DevOps

 To activate resources on demand, deploy solutions rapidly, minimize human error, and produce consistent and repeatable results, we should automate deployments and updates.
 Complex issues may not always be able to be identified in a timely manner.
-However, with good automation, detection of these issues should occur quickly.
+However, with good automation, the detection of these issues should occur quickly.

 Once a process is automated, training and maintenance can be greatly reduced or eliminated.
 This frees engineers to spend less time on manual processes and more time on automating business solutions.

-The different types of automation includes:
+The different types of automation include:

 #### 1. Infrastructure deployment:

 As businesses move to the cloud, they need to repeatedly deploy their solutions and know that their infrastructure is in a reliable state.
 To meet these challenges, you can automate deployments using a practice referred to as infrastructure as code.
 In code, you define the infrastructure that needs to be deployed.

 -There are many deployment technologies you can use with Azure.
-Here are three examples that uses declarative approach:
+Here are three examples that use the declarative approach:

  * Azure Resource Manager (ARM) templates
  * Azure Bicep